Mohini29/hotelreservation/README.md

 ```
 ## Running the Application

-Run HotelReservation.java file and it will prompt for inputs.
+Run HotelReservation.java file and it will prompt for input.
 Input:
 Enter the number of rooms in a hotel.
 Enter the start date and end date for room reservation.